The

 around the booths."

-houses are almost gone from Granville Street, which used to be
+are almost gone from Granville Street, which used to be known

-known as "Theatre Row."
-The Plaza, Caprice, Paradise, Granville
+as "Theatre Row."
+The Plaza, Caprice, Paradise, Granville Centre,

-Centre, and Capitol 6 theatres have all closed for good.
-Even
+and Capitol 6 theatres have all closed for good.
+Even the long-established

-kept going through all this.
-Its longevity is curious, especially
+all this.
+Its longevity is curious, especially considering that

-enduring magic of film regularly flickers out from a 35mm projector
+magic of film regularly flickers out from a 35mm projector at

-at beloved film palaces such as Vancouver's historic Ridge and
+beloved film palaces such as Vancouver's historic Ridge and Hollywood

-Hollywood theatres.
-But for one unseen theatre owner, some magic
+theatres.
+But for one unseen theatre owner, some magic must still

-must still trickle out from old 8mm projectors encased in wooden
+trickle out from old 8mm projectors encased in wooden boxes, in

-boxes, in an antiquated tradition that he alone keeps alive, and
+an antiquated tradition that he alone keeps alive, and calls Movieland.